Last Updated on

 New babies have very little head and neck control and are unable to turn away to breathe.
 Avoid adding soft toys, comforters, pillows and anything else that could block baby’s nose and mouth.
 This includes crib bumpers.

 Once you have a toddler, swap them to a toddler bed.
 Don’t keep toddlers in the crib, as they can use toys and pillows as a “step” to climb up and out of their crib.
+Be especially careful of cribs with changing tables, as these can also be used to escape the crib.

 The American Association of Pediatrics recommends laying babies on their back to sleep, while also keeping the crib clear of soft objects.
 A firm crib mattress, fitted sheet and a well-fitting sleep sack or PJs are all a baby needs.